NicolasDenoyelle/Hierarchical-monitors/README.md

 	OBJ:=PU;
 	PERF_LIB:=papi;
 	EVSET:=PAPI_TOT_CYC, PAPI_TOT_INS;
-	REDUCTION:=$0=$1/$0;
+	REDUCTION:=$1/$0;
 }
 ```
 ## Usage

 ### Utility
 The utility let you monitor the machine or a part of a machine restricted to a program execution domain, along time.

 `hmon -h` will output utility help.

 ### Library
-The header <hmon.h> stands as the library documentation.
+The header file `hmon.h` stands as the library documentation.

-A code snippet is given (here)[./example/test/c].
+A code snippet is given [here](example/test.c).

 * Include `"hmon.h"` into the files calling the monitor library.